opiter09/Fossil-Fighters-Randomizer/README.md

   of the digsite selection menu during Chapter 1, the game will freeze
 - You can only dig up the main 100
 - Vivos are matched 1-to-1, so nothing is impossible to get
-- Your starter cannot be Spinax or water-type, nor someone from Post-Game Vivos (see below)
+- Your random starter cannot be Spinax or water-type, nor someone from Post-Game Vivos
+- The Starter in GP button force-swaps Spinax fossils and your starter's
+- The Custom Starter box must contain a single vivo Number, from 1 to 100, or it will do nothing.
+It also ignores the usual restrictions on DP vivos, Tryma, and Post-Game Vivos, so it is possible to make 100% completion impossible
 - The three vivosaurs listed in the box Post-Game Vivos, naturally, only appear post-game.
   These are Lambeo, Guan, and T-Rex.
 All you need to do to change this is edit the text input, making sure to use the vivosaurs' Numbers, and separating each by a comma and any number of